Designed for documents and information related to thesis and research stays / internships.

 analyses specific development opportunities and challenges in these

 The course provides an analysis of development issues from an economic perspective, including the role of national and international policies.
-The course covers five broad areas: concept and measurement of development; poverty, inequality, and growth; human resources; economic structure and trade; and development finance.
+The course covers three broad areas: development and growth; people and poverty; and trade and finance.

 The first part of the course critically analyzes various development theories that evolved over time (classical and neoliberal theories, structuralism, neo-Marxism and post-development).
 In the second part, the course discusses internal political processes in developing countries, such as political regimes, democracy, good governance and failed states.